Happy anniversary, PAOK!

 On 5 April, the General Assembly took place with the participation of the footballers.
+On 10 April, the members of the club’s first Board of Directors signed the petition to the Court of First Instance to recognize the newly inaugurated club.
 On 20 April 1926, PAOK’s first memorandum of association was approved on an order by the Thessaloniki Court of First Instance (No. 822).

-The separation of 1926, that prompted the appearance of AEK Thessaloniki and PAOK, created a deep discord and the new club would face many problems because of it.
+Everything new is usually met with reaction –and PAOK’s first steps were far from smooth.
+The separation of 1926 created a deep discord and the new club would face many problems because of it.
 Their members wanted to change the status quo and called all Thessaloniki clubs in an assembly on 28 July 1926 in order to propose the creation of a new Union of Football Clubs consisting only of the Thessaloniki outfits and leaving central administration to the Makedonia-Thrace Union.